Rescue or Bailout?

 And then Senator McCain got on the framing bandwagon and said, “Well I think what happened is we didn’t convince enough Republicans and Democrats…that this was a rescue package and not a bailout.”
 Convincing and persuasion was in order because face value wasn’t good enough.

-I watched a bit of the CSPAN, the CNN, the FOX and the MSNBC while this was going down, as much as I could handle, and mainly from the perspective of, who’s being more persuasive in this deal.
+I watched a bit of the CSPAN, the CNN, the FOX, the MSNBC, all on this page, while this was going down, as much as I could handle, and mainly from the perspective of, who’s being more persuasive in this deal.
 (CSPAN wins because they have no pundits at all.)

 Problem is, this is so complicated that you have to be an economist or financial advisor or banking expert to understand it.
 It’s enough to make the common man’s eyes gloss over except for the fact that the taxpayer wasn’t having it because it was coming out of their pocket.